icons8/lunacy-docs/docs/interface.md

 You can also upgrade to a **cloud** or **team** plan for more freedom with cloud documents, team creation, and document management.

-Read more about the subscriptions we offer <a href="https://lunacy.docs.icons8.com/subscriptions/" target="_blank">here</a>.
+Read more about the <a href="https://lunacy.docs.icons8.com/subscriptions/" target="_blank">subscriptions we offer</a>.

 You can also access the list of our graphics subscriptions by **Unlock All Assets** on your profile page, then **See Pricing**.
 To see all product and subscription options available to you, as well as your Downloads (assets you’ve previously downloaded), click <embed type="image/svg+xml" alt="acc_menu" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/lNGoYW9qskKXXlM4ZSXRWA.svg" width="16" /> and select **Billing**.